 Prediction accuracy can be estimated in advance by using a subset of training data for validating the model.
 When data are collected to serve as a training set, some of these data can be kept aside, for testing the trained data set using a set of unknown data.
 For RNNs, training is computationally very intensive, because long data sequences are required to obtain an acceptably high accuracy.

-Once the model has been trained, its deployment requires only a little computational effort, which makes RNNs ideal for edge computing, preventing costs for data communication, cloud computing, and storage.
+Once the model has been trained, its deployment requires only a little computational effort, which makes RNNs ideal for edge computing, preventing time and money as well as costs for data communication, cloud computing, and storage.

 Building and training a RNN model requires the joint effort of a domain expert and a data scientist.
 While it is the domain expert’s role to determine which predictions make physical sense, and to oversee interpretation of the model outcomes, the data scientist’s job is to decide which model to deploy and how to configure it, i.e. determine the training procedure, the model parameters to be used, and the data preprocessing required.

-So, careful model building for predictive maintenance may take some time, but the effort is worthwhile, as time-series analysis can reveal a wealth of information on asset condition and the need for maintenance.
+So, careful model building for ai in predictive maintenance may take some time, but the effort is worthwhile, as time-series analysis can reveal a wealth of information on asset condition, detect anomalies on time to provide maintenance when needed.

-Do you want to start with predictive maintenance and need advice on how to take the first steps?
+Do you want to start with ai in predictive maintenance and need advice on how to take the first steps?
 Get in touch with us.